Connect

 Hi Russell, thanks for sharing your story with us.
 To start, maybe you can tell our readers some of your backstory.

-I’m a second generation financial advisor.
-My family has over 100 years in the financial services business.
-The clients I serve include families, small business owners, corporate executives, farmers and ranchers, retirees and nonprofit organizations.
-I started Talent Financial Services and affliated with Raymond James in May 2021.
 I chose to name my practice Talent Financial Services after a biblical parable.
-In Matthew 25:14-30, Jesus tells the Parable of the Talents.
-It contains a critical lesson about how we are to be stewards of our God-given abilities and resources.
-Talent Financial Services is devoted to helping our clients be good stewards of wealth.
-TFS has 9 locations throughout Texas including Fredericksburg, Midland, Snyder, Granbury and Big Spring.
-We are entrusted with over $1.75 billion of client assets.
-TFS is unique by having 11 financial advisors that are all between the ages of 30-47.
-That enbales us to God-willing out live or age with out clients.
+In Matthew 25:14–30, Jesus tells the Parable of the Talents, which contains a critical lesson about being good stewards of our God-given abilities and resources.
+Talent Financial Services is devoted to helping our clients be wise stewards of their wealth.
+TFS now has nine locations throughout Texas, including Fredericksburg, Midland, Snyder, Granbury, and Big Spring, and we are entrusted with over $1.75 billion in client assets.
+TFS is also unique in that we have 11 financial advisors between the ages of 30 and 47, allowing us—God-willing—to outlive or age alongside our clients through the decades ahead.

-I am a four-time qualifier for the Raymond James Chairman’s Council, recognized in 2022, 2023, 2024 and 2025 as one of the top 100 financial advisors at Raymond James.
+I am a four-time qualifier for the Raymond James Chairman’s Council, recognized in 2022, 2023, 2024, and 2025 as one of the top 100 financial advisors at Raymond James.
 Additionally, I was named to the Forbes list of Best-in-State Wealth Advisors in both 2024 and 2025.
-In 2025, he was also ranked among Barron’s Top 1,200 Financial Advisors.
-I was also place on the 40 Under 40 list by both Investment News and On Wall Street magazines.
+In 2025, I was also ranked among Barron’s Top 1,200 Financial Advisors.
+I was included on the “40 Under 40” lists by both InvestmentNews and On Wall Street magazines.

-Can you talk to us a bit about the challenges and lessons you’ve learned along the way.
-Looking back would you say it’s been easy or smooth in retrospect?
+Can you talk to us a bit about the challenges and lessons you’ve learned along the way?
+Looking back, would you say it’s been easy or smooth in retrospect?

 Where do you see things going in the next 5–10 years?